Ryamille/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
 ## Linear Regression to Predict MPG
 - The data set uses vehhicle length, weight, spoiler angle, ground clearance, and AWD(all-wheel drive).
 Of those listed only vehicle length and ground clearance are the non random variances.
 The other variables had higher p-values.
 - For this linear model the slope would not be considered zero.
-This shown when the variables are converted with each one being either over or under 0.
+This is shown when the variables are converted from their scientific notation to see that each one os either over or under 0.
 - This model could be considered an effective at predicting the mpg because the data has a R squared value 0.7149 or 71%.
 That means 71% of the predictions will correct.

 ![](Resources/summary.png)